leherv/ORM/README.md

 * Every POCO has to have a **Primary Key**
   * a property with the attribute **[Pk]** is found
   * a property named "id" (case insensitive) is found
-  * if none of the above are the case an exception is thrown
+  * if none of the above are the case, an exception is thrown
 * If you want to exclude properties/fields you can use the **[Ignore]** property
-* Every POCO **HAS to have a default constructor**.
+* Every POCO **HAS to have a public default constructor**
 * Every column that should be passivated **HAS to have a public getter and setter**